Paws, Claws, and unfiltered Awws

 You have to notice these health issues of a Golden Retriever as soon as possible.
 It means you can act fast if symptoms appear and maybe even prevent some altogether.

 You have to understand that feeding your dog the right food matters.
 When you’re thinking about the average life expectancy for Golden Retrievers, it can be improved through proper nutrition.
+With proper care, good food, and a balanced diet, you won’t have to worry about questions like, “How long a golden retriever can live?”
 Here is how you feed your Golden Retriever according to their age:

 • Puppies: You have to feed a large-breed puppy food until 12–18 months.